nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     Expected: Successful batch delete message is shown in the status message.
     Timestamp in the status bar as well as the displayed list are updated.
 1. Test case: `batchdelete dm/12-2016 c/Apple` <br>
        Expected: Error details shown in the status message.
 Timestamp in the status bar is updated.
-Status bar as well the dispalyed list remains the same.
+Status bar as well the displayed list remains the same.
 1. Test case: `batchdelete` <br>
           Expected: Error details shown in the status message.
 Timestamp in the status bar is updated.
-Status bar as well the dispalyed list remains the same.
+Status bar as well the displayed list remains the same.

 ### Remind command